akod0883/LegoOSGiantVMReport/README.md

 10. Removing the -smp flag so the communication of the VMs is through the network and not shared memory

 Next thing to try, is checking if $QEMU_DIR/interrupt-router.c is correctly written.
 Or, playing around with the commands in step 9.

+## More Information
+For more Information, please refer to the BigDataXFinalReport.pdf.